* Update 2nd November 2020 at 10:00 – England Only *

 - Have tested positive for COVID-19, or has been in contact with someone who has tested positive

 - Consider yourself to be in a higher risk group

 - Are self-isolating

-In line with the prevailing Government advice, all maintenance can now start being performed again where safe to do so and whilst following social distancing guidelines.
+In line with the prevailing Government advice, all maintenance can still be performed again where safe to do so and whilst following social distancing guidelines.

 Inventories and Inspections

-Mid-term inspections are still on hold unitl further notice.
+Mid-term inspections are on hold during the lockdown.

 Landlords have a legal duty to repair and maintain gas pipework, flues and appliances in a safe condition, to ensure an annual gas safety check on each appliance and flue, and to keep a record of each safety check.

 Government guidance at this time is that these safety checks should continue in order to keep you safe.

 If you can not allow access, please let us know as soon as possible.